Mhawkins28/seb-control-flow-practice/README.md

 - Conditions: including `if`, `if`/`else`, and `if`/`else if`/`else`
 - Loops: `for` loops

-## Setup and Instructions (tentative)
+## Setup and Instructions
+1. Fork and clone this repository

-1. Do the work in the [challenge.js](challenge.js) file.
+2. Do the work in the [challenge.js](challenge.js) file.
-2. In the javaScript file, complete the excercies and `console.log` each exercise's answer.
-3. Be sure to number each function with a comment above it.

 ## Exercises